wistia/wistia-open-docs/_posts/responsive-design.md

 In the withSocialBar class, we use `padding-top` to adjust the height of the embed for any elements that are in the container, but not part of the video itself.
-We could also add a withTranscript class that with `padding-top: 200px`.
+We could also add a withTranscript class with `padding-top: 200px`.

 __One downside__: You need to manually remove the width and height styles on API and SEO embeds for this to work properly.